 Notes: For most Wildlife Tours a 4 hour trip is recommend.
 On average we see the same species of animals on both morning and evening tours, but mornings usually offer closer encounters.
 All afternoon tours are 4 hours.
 Morning 6 hour tours are only recommended if you want to search out specific small mammal species or you would like to spend extended time to do a short hike or add in Nature Tour elements like wildflowers or other nature interests.
 8 hour tours are best split between the morning and evening roughly 4 hours each increasing the number of species we can sight.
 Also reliable moose sightings end around Sept 8th.

 Tour Details: All tours are private, only the people you invite will come along.
-Groups are limited to four people to ensure each person has a quality experience with our naturalist.
+Tours are absolutely limited to 4 guests.
 Limited to children 12 and up.
 If your kids are under 16 please read the Safari FAQ to make sure this tour is for your family.
 Binoculars are available for each person as well as use of a spotting scope to really bring those distant creatures into view.
 There are a number of stops where we can use the park restrooms.
 Sunscreen, eco-friendly and optics friendly bug spray, water and healthy snacks are provided for all guests.

 *Not included: Park entrance fees are $30 Day pass per car, $35 Week Pass per car or $80 for an annual pass.
 If you have a Senior, NPS Annual, or US Veterans and Active Duty Pass it is free as long as you have your pass and ID.
 I do not charge for a pass, as many folks already have one.

 Yellow Wood Guiding is Authorized by the National Park Service, Department of Interior to conduct services in Rocky Mountain National Park.
 Fees for service are strictly for educational nature experiences and photography instruction, not transportation.Check Availability